gomorpheus/morpheus-docs/release_notes/current.rst

 - Azure AKS: Support added for version 1.7.11
 - Azure Stack: Deploy ARM template Blueprints on Azure Stack Clouds

+- .. toggle-header:: :header: KVM: **KVM Improvements**

+     - KVM Windows provisioning support added
-- KVM: Console access is now available for VMs on the KVM server which were not provisioned by |morpheus|
+     - Console access is now available for VMs on the KVM server which were not provisioned by |morpheus|

 - OpenStack: Clone updated to work with new OpenStack backup process
 - NSX-V: Create and manage DHCP Pools for Edge Gateway routers
 - Policies: Load balancer pricing is factored when enforcing budget policies during provisioning and reconfiguration